The darker months have arrived, so be prepared for whatever the weather can throw at you with some winter tyres. Here’s what you need to know…

-Well, they’re not these studded/snow chained monsters people think they are.
-Proper winter tyres look pretty similar to your directional performance ‘summer’ hobbies, with the main difference being the compound (which is much softer) and the design of the tyre’s ‘sipes’ which are the little slits that trap the snow and ice, aiding traction.
+Well, they’re not the studded/snow chained monsters that people think they are.
+Proper winter tyres look pretty similar to your ‘summer’ rubber, with the main difference being the compound (which is much softer) and the design of the tyres’ ‘sipes’.
+Those are the little slits that trap the snow and ice, aiding traction.

 Officially, the definition of ‘low temperatures’ is less than seven degrees.
 Unofficially, it’s when it’s colder than a penguin’s handbag, which is any time from December to March.
 Grip comes courtesy of Functional Polymers, which keep the tyre nice and soft.
 Soft = grip.
 Hard = slip.
 Simples.

 Slush Puppies are good, slushy roads are rubbish.
 Winter tyres have some serious directional tread designs, which prevent the wet stuff collecting between the tyre and road surface and stopping you from going arse-first into a ditch.

 3. Advanced snow handling